wessenstam/gts21/snow/policies/policies.rst

 Preparing Your Environment
 --------------------------

-With the additional infrastructure capacity Alex has unlocked with Nutanix Clusters, one of the goals is to provide users with the ability to request and operate their owns VMs and applications.
-Depending on the user and/or application, Alex wants to ensure that VMs are properly protected for backup and DR purposes, as well as properly secured on the network from the time of creation.
+With the additional infrastructure capacity you've unlocked with Nutanix Clusters, one of the goals is to provide users with the ability to request and operate their owns VMs and applications.
+Depending on the user and/or application, PTE needs to ensure that VMs are properly protected for backup and DR purposes, as well as properly secured on the network from the time of creation.

 In this exercise, you'll configure example policies in Prism Central for both data protection and microsegmentation that can be applied to apps and VMs.
+The goal is to have these policies in place prior to provisioning your VMs, so they can be applied and enforced as VMs are created through self-service.

-Afterwards, you'll configure a Calm project and Blueprint to use as your first self-service VM offering.
+Additionally, you'll configure a Calm project and Blueprint to use as your first self-service VM offering.

 Configuring Data Protection
 +++++++++++++++++++++++++++

+In this exercise you will build a policy to replicate hourly snapshots between your primary and AWS clusters, based on category assignment.

+A Prism **Category** is a key value pair.
+Categories are assigned to entities (such as VMs, Networks, or Images) based on some criteria (Location, Production-level, App Name, etc.).
+Policies can then be mapped to those entities that are assigned a specific category value.

 #.
 In **Prism Central**, select :fa:`bars` **> Virtual Infrastructure > Categories**.